-- (1) A licensee may apply to the chief executive to renew the licensee's licence before the licence expires. - (2) The application must- - (a) be in the approved form; and - (b) state whether the licence is sought for a term of 1 or 3 years; and - (c) state the names and addresses of the associates of the applicant; and - (d) be accompanied by the fee prescribed under a regulation.
+- (1) A licensee may apply to the chief executive to renew the licensee's licence before the licence expires. - (2) The application must- - (a) be in the approved form; and - (b) state whether the licence is sought for a term of 1 or 3 years; and - (c) state the names and addresses of the associates of the applicant; and - (d) be accompanied by- - (i) the application fee prescribed under a regulation; and - (ii) if, before or when the application is made, the chief executive requires the payment of costs under section 8A(1)-the amount of the costs required to be paid. - (3) A requirement mentioned in subsection (2)(d)(ii) is sufficiently made of the applicant if it is made generally of applicants in the approved form or notified on the department's web site.